Yodaman07/ReactNativeProject/README.md

 `npm install --save @react-native-firebase/app`

+`npm install @react-native-firebase/firestore`

-Installed with the guide on the website (some of the methods to set up are incorrect, so I would recommend following [this](https://stackoverflow.com/questions/73416469/after-installing-react-native-firebase-app-its-build-will-failed-in-react-nativ) guide as well )
+Installed with the guide on the website (some of the methods to set up are incorrect, so I would recommend following [this](https://stackoverflow.com/questions/73416469/after-installing-react-native-firebase-app-its-build-will-failed-in-react-nativ) guide as well